2014 European Parliament election

-The 2014 European Parliament election was held in the European Union, from 22 to 25 May 2014.
+The 2014 European Parliament election was held in the European Union (EU) between 22 and 25 May 2014.
 It was the 8th parliamentary election since the first direct elections in 1979, and the first in which the European political parties fielded candidates for President of the Commission.

 The candidates, sometimes referred to by the German term Spitzenkandidaten (English: top candidates), were Jean-Claude Juncker for the European People's Party, Martin Schulz for the Party of European Socialists, Guy Verhofstadt for the Alliance of Liberals and Democrats for Europe Party, Ska Keller and José Bové jointly for the European Green Party and Alexis Tsipras for the Party of the European Left.
 The Alliance of European Conservatives and Reformists and the European Alliance for Freedom declined to nominate candidates.

-While the European People's Party lost ground to the Progressive Alliance of Socialists and Democrats, it remained the largest faction in the new parliament, resulting in the EPP's nomination of Jean-Claude Juncker as Commission President at the European Council.
+While the European People's Party lost ground to the Progressive Alliance of Socialists and Democrats, it remained the largest faction in the new Parliament, resulting in the EPP's nomination of Jean-Claude Juncker as Commission President at the European Council.
 In turn, the European Council accepted the nomination by a simple majority (only David Cameron and Viktor Orban voted against Juncker).